How to upload Test Cases into Test Steps Designer

 - Switch to “List” view and make sure to filter only those nodes which are relevant for your test case upload

 - Download the list as file to get all relevant Occurrence IDs in column “Path (OCC_ID)”

 - Take over the Occurrence IDs into your upload file for Test Steps Designer

 Please note: For the download function in Solution Documentation you need export authorizations via auth. object SM_SDOCADM.

 With Test Steps Designer the migration of manual test cases into the Test Steps type can be done easily.
 The upload functionality offers most of the test case attributes and plenty of options that help you migrating test cases into SAP Solution Manager.
-If this is even not enough for your individual migration path you still can apply the Test Steps API (see class /SALM/CL_TM_TS_TD_API) within a custom report to create test cases based on whatever format.

 For further reading you might be interested in this blog on how to migrate your test cases from Micro Focus ALM (HP QC / HP ALM) to Focused Build Test Steps.